chiarapicardii/LeopardiTEIConversion/TechnicalDocumentation.md

 formatted_lines.append(f'        <l{n_attribute}>{verse}</l>')
 ```

-Metrically indented lines preserve `rend="indent"` as a TEI attribute.
+Metrically indented lines preserve `rend="indent"` as a TEI attribute, which was already processed in the text through the pre-processing script.

 ---